 5 October 2020: Official Release of the APEC Handbook on Obligations in International Investment Treaties

 The Centre for International Law announces the release of the APEC Handbook on Obligations in International Investment Treaties.
-Written by the Centre’s Head of Investment Law & Policy, N Jansen Calamita, the APEC Handbook is designed to help non-specialist government officials understand investment treaty obligations and the way they are applied to the day-to-day business of government.
+Written by the Centre’s Head of Investment Law & Policy, N Jansen Calamita, with the support of the Australian government, the APEC Handbook is designed to help non-specialist government officials understand investment treaty obligations and the way they are applied to the day-to-day business of government.
 It is the first international resource of its kind and provides a valuable tool to help host economies manage their international obligations and take steps to avoid investment treaty disputes.

 Investment treaties pose challenges to host economies.
 The broad scope of coverage of investment treaty obligations means that virtually all aspects of the host’s economy and regulatory system are subject to the investment treaty’s disciplines.
 Moreover, the varied and pervasive scope of foreign investment across economic sectors means that a wide range of entities and persons may take governmental decisions of one kind or another with respect to a foreign investment or investor for which the host economy will be legally responsible.
 Violating investment treaties can be expensive, sometimes resulting in awards in favour of investors of more than one billion dollars.